liamli0509/FunStudy/README.md

 This readme file contains the output and findings during Python/Spark learning and practice process, it is also the instruction file for codes in this project.

 ## KNN and Decision Tree
-### Files related: KNN.py, SklearnDecisionTree.py, Iris.txt, drug.txt
+### Files related: KNN.py, SklearnDecisionTree.py, Iris.txt, drug.txt [I'm an inline-style link](https://github.com/liamli0509/FunStudy/blob/master/KNN.py), [I'm an inline-style link](https://github.com/liamli0509/FunStudy/blob/master/SklearnDecisionTree.py)
 KNN and Decision Tree are two famous and classic Machine Learning algorithms to classify data base on different features.
 KNN stands for K-Nearest-Neighbors and it works as following.
 For every point in our dataset:
 1.	calculate the distance between dataset and the current point